 $ sudo git clone git://git.proxmox.com/git/extjs.git

 Add the required customizations to our customization script.
-On the second line, you select the theme, replace theme-triton with the theme you want from above:
+On the second line, you select the theme and replace theme-triton with the theme you want from above:

 $ sudo echo "cp -vrf /usr/share/custom/extjs/extjs/build/classic/{theme-aria,theme-classic-sandbox,theme-classic,theme-gray,theme-neptune-touch,theme-neptune,theme-neutral,theme-triton} /usr/share/javascript/extjs/" >> /usr/share/custom/apply.sh

-# "theme-triton" below is the name of the theme you are changing _to_, replace it with the name of your desired theme! "theme-crisp" is the theme you are changing _from_, if you change from another team, replace "theme-crisp"
+# "theme-triton" below is the name of the theme you are changing _to_, replace it with the name of your desired theme! "theme-crisp" is the theme you are changing _from_, if you switch from another theme, replace "theme-crisp"

 $ sudo echo "sed -i.bak \"s/theme-crisp/theme-triton/g\" /usr/share/pve-manager/index.html.tpl" >> /usr/share/custom/apply.sh